jtmckinley4/NLP_Final_MedicalAgent/README.md

-# MediRAG: A Multi-Agent Medical Question Answering System
+# MedicalAgent: A Multi-Agent Medical Question Answering System

 A multi-agent medical question answering system using retrieval-augmented generation (RAG), ChromaDB, and PydanticAI.
 Built for CAP-6640.

 ## Overview

-MediRAG is a domain-specific medical question answering system that uses Retrieval-Augmented Generation (RAG) to provide grounded, citation-based responses.
+MedicalAgent is a domain-specific medical question answering system that uses Retrieval-Augmented Generation (RAG) to provide grounded, citation-based responses.
 The system retrieves relevant medical information from a structured knowledge base and supports downstream reasoning through a multi-agent architecture.

 This project was developed for CAP-6640: Computational Understanding of Natural Language at the University of Central Florida.